 Description: Overview of various type of learners with special needs including children with disabilities, gifted learners, and children at risk birth to grade 12.
 Includes topics on public laws related to individuals with disabilities, identification and assessment of children, characteristics of exceptional learners, inclusion, coordinating with various agencies and specialists, and planning, delivering, and documenting educational services.
-Observation hours in a special education or full inclusion setting required.
+This course requires 10 face-to-face observation hours in a special needs or full inclusion setting.
 This course is cross-listed with ECE 222.